Faraday Award nominations are being accepted through February 4, 2015.

 Albert Einstein kept a picture of Faraday on his study wall.
 And physicist Ernest Rutherford stated; "When we consider the magnitude and extent of his discoveries and their influence on the progress of science and of industry, there is no honor too great to pay to the memory of Faraday, one of the greatest scientific discoverers of all time".

-As part of the Veterans in Power initiative, ELECTRIC POWER will announce the recipients of the first Faraday Awards at the annual conference in April 2014.
+As part of the Veterans in Power initiative, ELECTRIC POWER will announce the recipients of the Faraday Awards at the annual conference in April 2015.
 The Faraday Awards will recognize and honor the employers, programs and partnerships that have successfully focused on elevating the careers of American veterans in the energy industry.
 Organizations are invited to share stories of success in hiring, training and retaining veterans through an online application.
-A distinguished review panel assembled by PReP Intl (Prequalified Ready Employees for Power International) and ELECTRIC POWER will judge applicants’ programs from across the country to highlight the “best of the best” and recognize and celebrate their efforts at the 2014 ELECTRIC POWER conference in New Orleans.
+A distinguished review panel assembled by PReP Intl (Prequalified Ready Employees for Power International) and ELECTRIC POWER will judge applicants’ programs from across the country to highlight the “best of the best” and recognize and celebrate their efforts at the 2015 ELECTRIC POWER conference in Chicago.

 The biggest successes in putting Veterans to work in the energy industry doesn’t always have to mean it took the most money to get there.
 Therefore, we want to make sure all organizations finding success with this are recognized for their efforts.
 The following categories will give organizations of all sizes the ability to be considered for the Faraday Award: